linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 Cleared Repo Collection, Office of Financial Research

-OFR Brief Series | 20-01 July 2020 | Page 14

-Signs of Liquidity in the Cheapest-to-Deliver
+### Signs of Liquidity in the Cheapest-to-Deliver

-These facts alone do not suggest any feedback effects

-from stress in the basis trade to Treasury illiquidity.

-Rather, there is some evidence that the basis trade

-continued to provide liquidity through March.

-In particular, relative to comparable Treasuries, the

-cheapest-to-deliver securities for the futures market

-traded at higher prices throughout March. **Figure 20**

-shows spreads of Treasuries outside the deliverable set but

-with similar maturity dates over the cheapest-to-deliver

-for the two-year and five-year note futures contract for

-June 2020.
-These deliverable spread increases coincided

-with increases in bid-ask spreads across Treasuries, and

-had generally decreased by the beginning of April as

-stress in the Treasury market fell.
+These facts alone do not suggest any feedback effects from stress in the basis trade to Treasury illiquidity.
+Rather, there is some evidence that the basis trade continued to provide liquidity through March.
+In particular, relative to comparable Treasuries, the cheapest-to-deliver securities for the futures market traded at higher prices throughout March. **Figure 20** shows spreads of Treasuries outside the deliverable set but with similar maturity dates over the cheapest-to-deliver for the two-year and five-year note futures contract for June 2020.
+These deliverable spread increases coincided with increases in bid-ask spreads across Treasuries, and had generally decreased by the beginning of April as stress in the Treasury market fell.

-This premium for deliverable Treasuries runs counter

-to the narrative that sales of the basis directly harmed

-Treasury liquidity.
-If selling pressure from relative

-value hedge funds had significantly harmed Treasury

-liquidity, we might expect the price of the cheapest-to-deliver securities to have fallen relative to

-comparable securities as dealers accumulated large net

-exposure to these specific Treasuries.
-That the premium

-rose suggests that any selling pressure was offset by the
+This premium for deliverable Treasuries runs counter to the narrative that sales of the basis directly harmed Treasury liquidity.
+If selling pressure from relative value hedge funds had significantly harmed Treasury liquidity, we might expect the price of the cheapest-to-deliver securities to have fallen relative to comparable securities as dealers accumulated large net exposure to these specific Treasuries.
+That the premium rose suggests that any selling pressure was offset by the

 liquidity that the basis trade provides and the link it